 Payday Loans Online

 It wasn’t long ago that you had to actually go somewhere to find same day payday loans.
 Today, you can find payday loan lenders from the comfort of your computer chair.
-Some of these lenders will require that you fax in documents proving your employment, providing collateral information, and so on, while others provide faxless payday loans that streamline the whole process and allow you to do everything online.
+Some of these lenders will require that you fax in documents proving your employment, providing collateral information, and so on, while others provide faxless that streamline the whole process and allow you to do everything online.

 Every payday loan establishment will have their own set of criteria for loaning money, but there are some common requirements you’ll find at many companies.
 These include a picture ID, your most recent pay stub, a utility bill proving your residency, and sometimes a postdated check.
 Some companies require some proof of collateral if the loan is over a certain dollar amount.